rwb/prevention/README.md

 41. What was the unit of analysis in the KCPPE?
 42. What unit of analysis did Sherman and Weisburd advocate?
 43. What was Fielding's (1751) critical observation?

+#### Lesson 8 - Wednesday 2/9/22

-44. Describe the empirical result that motivates the concept of a "hot spot".
+45. Describe the empirical result that motivates the concept of a "hot spot".

 <p align="center">
 <img src="charts/fig4a.png" width="550px">